 - Why Understanding Frequency and Cycles is Important

-- Converting Cycles and Seconds Exercise #1
+- Converting Cycles-to-Seconds and Seconds-to-Cycles with Different References Sample Exercise #1

-- Converting Cycles and Seconds Exercise #2
+- Converting Cycles-to-Seconds and Seconds-to-Cycles with Different References Sample Exercise #2

 - What Reference Does Your Relay or Test-Set Use